 Summer is calling, but spring has barely sprung!
-One of the things I look forward to is state fairs, and they’re quite iconic in the Midwest.
-When I was a kid, the best parts were the games, rides, events, and of course those brightly-lit food booths.
+One of the things I look forward to during warmer weather is state fairs, and they’re quite iconic in the Midwest.
+When I was a kid, the best parts were the games, rides, events, and of course those brightly lit food booths.
 The music, the crowd, the bright lights, and over-the-top foods take me way back.
 It makes me feel nostalgic just thinking about it.

 So you can imagine my delight as we see more examples of state fair-inspired foods appear on menus and hit the grocery shelves.
 State fair food is something to keep an eye on for a few reasons.
 One being the idea of comfort foods and nostalgia have gained traction since 2020.
 There’s also an opportunity to look for regional favorites among the global cuisine craze, and sensorial experiences beyond taste are engaging consumers.

 State Fair Favorites

 The perfect combination of texture, color, and fun.
 Spun sugar on a stick is very American and over-the-top.
 This fluffy, sugary treat has been a part of American state fairs for over 100 years.
 It represents childhood and our affinity for fun and whimsy…and of course, a sweet tooth!
 There have been several retail products launched in recent years that are cotton candy flavor – hoping to catch the eye of our inner child.

 Another over-the-top indulgence involves fried dough.
 I was amazed to learn that the same batter was used for corn dogs (another state fair classic) as the funnel cakes.
 Just add a little powdered sugar, and voila!
 The smell of the batter hitting hot oil is very distinct and attracts fair-goers to stop and investigate.
 These calorie-rich, warm, and often sugar-coated treats are a true indulgence.
 The idea of a churro might not be strictly American, but it has been folded into many retail products and menu items.